-This article will explain how to use calories to build muscle and give you tips on how to figure out how many calories you should eat.
+This article will help you understand how calories help build muscle.
+It will also give you tips about figuring out how many calories you should be eating.

 Calories and Weight Gain